project-alice-assistant/nluTrainer/README.md

 # Usage
-Run the trainer using this command, in your terminal:
+Run the trainer using this command, in your terminal, with admin rights as it needs to install the language packs:

 `alice-trainer --host ALICE_IP`